w3c/wai-arrm/content/index.md

 title: "Accessibility Roles and Responsibilities Mapping (ARRM)"
 nav_title: "Roles and Responsibilities (ARRM)"
-doc-note-type: draft
-doc-note-message-md: This is an in-progress draft.
-We welcome your comments via GitHub or email from the links below under [Help improve this page](#helpimprove).
-You are also welcome to join the [ARRM Community Group](https://www.w3.org/community/arrm/) to contribute.

-lang: en   # Change "en" to the translated-language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+lang: en   # Change "en" to the translated-language shortcode
-last_updated: 2025-03-06   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2025-03-06    # Keep the date of the English version

 # translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 # - name: "Jan Doe"   # Replace Jan Doe with translator name